 The wines are aged in 33% new, French oak barrels for between 14 and 16 months.
 Close to 12,000 cases per year are produced of Domaine de Courteillac.
 There is a second wine, C de Courteillac.
 Previously, the second wine was sold under the name of Domaine Fleur de Courteillac.
 Domaine de Courteillac is a strong example of a Bordeaux value wine with the designation of Bordeaux Superieur.

-Serving and Decanting Domaine de Courteillac with Wine, Food, Pairing Tips
+Serving Domaine de Courteillac with Wine, Food, Pairing Tips

 Domaine de Courteillac Wine Tasting Notes